TunnelBear VPN Review 2024: Browse Securely With Anonymity

 A Domain Name System (DNS) is often the website address associated with the server IP address.
 A DNS leak test signifies that the VPN you are using is not using the private DNS servers provided by them.
 When there is a DNS leak present within VPN software, this means that the VPN is not fully protecting your information from your ISP DNS queries or from traffic monitoring that may be done on that website.

-The TunnelBear VPN that was tested within this review was found to secure DNS information from leaking while using the VPN.
+TunnelBear VPN was found to secure DNS information from leaking while using the VPN.
 The screenshot below shows the DNS leak test results conducted as having no leaks present.

-• TunnelBear VPN WebRTC leak test results: Passed
+• TunnelBear VPN WebRTC leak test results: TunnelBear passed its WebRTC leak test.

 Web Real-Time Communication (WebRTC) enables websites and web applications to capture and simultaneously stream audio and video media together or individually.
 WebRTC also exchanges arbitrary data between browsers without requiring an intermediary to communicate between the web server and browser effectively.